armory/docs/content/en/managed-spin/_index.md

 ### Armory Enterprise for Spinnaker

 Armory Site Reliability Engineers (SREs) install, configure, and operate Armory's Enterprise distribution of Spinnaker in the customer's cloud environment.
 Currently, Armory supports running Spinnaker in AWS and GCP.
-Armory will support any integrations listed on the [Armory Enterprise Compatibility Matrix](https://docs.armory.io/docs/feature-status/armory-enterprise-matrix/).
+Armory supports any integrations listed on the [Armory Enterprise Compatibility Matrix](https://docs.armory.io/docs/feature-status/armory-enterprise-matrix/).

 Armory provides two environments for you to use:

 - **Red Zone**: Red Zone Spinnaker is not monitored and not production grade.
 It is used by Armory to prove out upgrades and new configurations.
 It can also be used by the customer as a test bed to try out new concepts.
 It should not be used to run any pipelines that are critical to your business.
 - **Green Zone:** Green Zone Spinnaker is monitored and has uptime guarantees.
 It is used to run any applications and pipelines that are critical to your business.